Spectral analysis for nonstationary audio: Joint estimation of time warping and amplitude modulation

 To perform joint estimation of amplitude and frequency modulation and time warping for each time, a suitable time-scale-frequency transform $\cV$ is introduced, defined as $\cV_X(s,\nu,\tau) = \langle X,\psi_{s\nu\tau} \rangle$, with $\psi_{s\nu\tau} = T_\tau M_\nu D_s\psi$.
-In that case, an approximation theorem similar to~\ref{th:approx} can be obtained from which the corresponding log-likelihood can be written.
-At fixed time $\tau$, the strategy of estimation is the same as before, but the parameter space is of higher dimension, and the extra parameter $\theta_3=\alpha'(\tau)$ complicates the log-likelihood maximization.
+In that case, approximation results similar to Theorem ~\ref{th:approx} can be obtained from which the corresponding log-likelihood can be written.
+At fixed time $\tau$, the estimation strategy is the same as before, but the parameter space is of higher dimension, and the extra parameter $\theta_3=\alpha'(\tau)$ complicates the log-likelihood maximization.
 In particular, the choice of the discretization of the two scale and frequency variables $s$ and $\nu$ influences performances of the estimator, in particular the Cram\'er-Rao bound.